A Dutch Caribbean gem

 Because that’s the thing about a truly great hotel.
 Even the air is better.

-This resort is ranked number one on our list of the best Aruba hotels.
+This resort is ranked number one on our list of the best Aruba hotels quite regularly thanks to its captivating mix of great service, warm hospitality and a world-class beach.